 In accordance with the obligations taken on within the framework of the Energy Community, in December 2015, Serbia has submitted to the Secretariat of the Energy Community a preliminary National Emission Reduction Plan (NERP) and the preliminary list of plants that will use the “opt-out” mechanism.
 This mechanism involves the limited operation of plants – 20,000 hours of operation for the period 2018 – 2023.
 After that period, the plant is either closed down or its emission must be harmonized with the values of emissions for new plants.
 It has been already prescribed duty for new plants built after 2018 to have airborne emissions that are in accordance with the strictest limited values of the Industrial Emissions Directive.

 In the following period, it is expected Chapter 27 to be opened, which refers to EU regulations on environmental protection and climate changes.
 During this process, deadlines for complete harmonization of EPS’ plants’ operations with relevant provisions of European legislation in the field of environmental protection and climate change will be defined.

 In the following period, there will be activities on the development of the Negotiating position, based on the results of the final version of the Implementation plan for specific directives of the Directive on Industrial Emissions.
 Serbia will then propose specific transitional deadlines for the implementation of the Directive on Industrial Emissions for each plant separately.

 Investments leading to the “clean” energy

-EPS is faced with a period of significant investments in environment protection measures, which represent a challenge not only in financial terms but also in a technical sense, bearing in mind the complexity and deadlines for the planned projects implementation.
+EPS is faced with a period of significant investments in environment protection measures, which represent a challenge not only in financial terms but also in a technical sense, bearing in mind the complexity and deadlines for the implementation of the planned projects.